5: Your Feedback and Concerns

 Try to separate content from personality

-During your time at Warwick you may be taught by dozens of members of staff.
+During your time at Warwick, you may be taught by dozens of members of staff.
 It would be surprising if you liked them all equally as people or if some, at least, did not have habits that are irritating to you.
 Try to distinguish between your reactions to their personality and to their teaching.
 It is possible for you to dislike someone but still derive benefit from their teaching (and the other way round, of course).

 Whilst we value your honest opinions, we would like you to think carefully about putting forward your views in a constructive and non-offensive way.
 Personal, insulting and derogatory comments about teaching staff are not acceptable.
-You may like to view the University’s Dignity Policy, as a reminder of the need for both staff and students to be respectful to each other at all times.
+You may like to view the University’s Dignity PolicyLink opens in a new window, as a reminder of the need for both staff and students to be respectful to each other at all times.

 Please complete the online evaluation forms in weeks 10 and 24, respectively.
 If only a small proportion of forms are returned, our perceptions of students’ views may be biased as a result.
 Don’t lose your chance to be heard.